How to create an ESXi v4 Whitebox ISO with Windows Tools

 suggestion too: winrar can unzip bz2.

-im tryin to get esxi run on intel essential. i have a d-link dge-528t which is similar to rtl8169, will hope is works :-D i git the d-link card run with x64 drivers from realtek webseite, but i had to change driver.inf for win server 2003 x64, d-link does not provide x64 server drivers, very bad !
+im tryin to get esxi run on intel essential. i have a d-link dge-528t which is similar to rtl8169, will hope is works 😀 i git the d-link card run with x64 drivers from realtek webseite, but i had to change driver.inf for win server 2003 x64, d-link does not provide x64 server drivers, very bad !

 malle